When adding mobile apps to Ad Manager, we recommend you follow these steps.

-- Depending on your ad strategy and inventory structure, you can request Ad Manager ad units in various supported sizes and formats (e.g., banners, interstitials, and native).
+- Depending on your ad strategy and inventory structure, you can request Ad Manager ad units in various supported sizes and formats (for example, banners, interstitials, and native).

-- For additional parameters like key-values, audience segments, location, audience pixels, etc., refer to the "Targeting" section in the developer documentation for Android and iOS.
+For additional parameters like key-values, audience segments, audience pixels, and so forth, refer to the "Targeting" section in the developer documentation for Android and iOS.

-- Depending on your inventory structure, use existing ad units or create any additional ad units, key-values and audience segments you need.
+- Use existing ad units or create any app-specific additional ad units, key-values and audience segments.

 The ad units will be called from your app, and any custom criteria can be added as extra parameters in the request.

-- Traffic line items and creatives for mobile apps the same way you do for websites.
+- Traffic line items and creatives for mobile apps.